thieu1995/mealpy/docs/source/pages/general/advances/agent_history.rst

 	+ list_exploration: List of EXPLORATION percentages for all generations
 	+ list_population: List of POPULATION in each generations

-**Warning**, the last variable 'list_population' can cause the error related to 'memory' when saving model.
-Better to set parameter 'save_population' to
+**Note**, The last variable 'list_population' is the one that can cause the "memory" error that describes above.
-False in the input problem dictionary to not using it.
+It is better to set the parameter 'save_population' to False (this is also the default) in the input problem dictionary to not using it.

 .. code-block:: python

 	import numpy as np
-	from mealpy.swarm_based.PSO import BasePSO
+	from mealpy.swarm_based.PSO import OriginalPSO

 	def fitness_function(solution):
 	    return np.sum(solution**2)